The Three Tree Pledge is a commitment to sustainability and to practice responsible forestry.

 Better Wood Products (BWP) relies on the vitality of timber as a natural resource, so naturally we are committed to responsible forestry practices, education and supporting sustainable forestry.

 The world is rich with forestland and we cherish it for its natural beauty and as an important renewable resource.
 The public recognizes that there are environmental, social and economic concerns that come along with use of our forests.
 Better Wood Products, is committed to the support of sustainable and responsible forestry practices in order to meet the needs of current and future generations.

 We appreciate forests for their natural ecosystems and wildlife habitats; the enjoyment they provide to tourists, hikers and campers; the jobs they support; the natural resources they provide to our industry and even the carbon they store and convert for the environment.
 Many cultures that live in forestlands are forever connected to their forest heritage.
 For all these reasons, we choose to do our part to maintain the health and vitality of this natural resource.

 Partnering for the future

 It is this philosophy that is behind our Three Tree Pledge.
-The Three Tree Pledge is an ongoing tree planting initiative in cooperation with the National School of Forest Sciences, known as ESNACIFOR (Escuela Nacional de Ciencias Forestales), in Siguatepeque, Honduras.
-ESNACIFOR manages a 5,550 Ha. pine forest.
+The Three Tree Pledge is an ongoing tree planting initiative in cooperation with the National School of Forest Sciences, known as UNACIFOR, in Siguatepeque, Honduras.
+UNACIFOR manages a 5,550 Ha. pine forest.
 The school uses the forest to both educate its students in the methods and techniques of modern day forestry management and to make money to help fund the school and keep it running.
-Based on the number of trees used in the production of WPI products, we will provide funding to replace each tree used with three healthy seedlings on the ESNACIFOR managed forest.
+Based on the number of trees used in the production of WPI products, we will provide funding to replace each tree used with three healthy seedlings on the UNACIFOR managed forest.

 More than forest management